jessehattabaugh/docs/pages/docs/features/static-builds.md

 ## Whitelisting files for deployment with `.dockerignore`
-Now will recognise a `.dockerignore` file to allow or disallow files to be deployed from your build.
+Now will recognize a `.dockerignore` file to allow or disallow files to be deployed from your build.

-Our recommendation would be to create a `.dockerignore` file and utilising it as a whitelist.
+Our recommendation would be to create a `.dockerignore` file and utilizing it as a whitelist.

 Let's take our first Next.js static app example.
 We can whitelist our `package.json`, `yarn.lock`, and `pages` directory with the following: